Gageco/gagecoMain/about.md

 ### Programming

 I am also a capable programmer, with a variety of languages, with various applications at my disposal.
+I have experience using REST API's and writing web servers.
+I have written firmware for testing purposes, and have machine learning experience that allows me to accomplish nearly any task given to me.

+I know the following languages
+- Python
+- Go
+- Java
+- C++
+- C
+- Javascript

+Python and Go being my *go* to languages for web servers and REST applications, as well as back end uses such as with a Raspberry Pi.
 <!-- <span class="image left"><img src="{{ "/images/pic05.jpg" | absolute_url }}" alt="" /></span> -->
 <!-- <div class="box">
   <p>